iho-ohi/S-164-Sub-Group/manual/dev/README.md

-Asciidoc sources for the Test dataset manual
+Asciidoc sources for the Test dataset manual.